Enhancing Health Literacy

 Conclusion

 The right written materials can promote health literacy, combat misinformation, and inform health decisions so patients can have better outcomes.
-For the best results, equip patients with materials that are well designed and easy to understand.
+For the best results, equip patients with materials that are well-designed, well-written, and easy to understand.
 Patient Guide Solutions’ patient education materials were designed by a team of bedside nurses, physicians, and design professionals to match your patient’s health literacy needs.

 More Topics